GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (119) .md

 **Range**: 50 yards

 **Effect**: You bestow an incredible force upon a creature or object you can perceive within range.
 This spell inflicts 3 crushing attacks against it as its body forces in upon itself.
 A creature killed this way will be a crumpled puddle.
-An object curshed this way crombles completely.
+An object crushed this way crumbles completely.

+If you spell check with a critical success, the foe must succeed a [Fort] save or lose 1 hitpoint before the attacks are applied (if they have any).
+This spell cannot affect Eldritches with more hitpoints than the spell's tier, Ephemera, or Avatars.

 **At Higher Tiers**: Each tier beyond minimum sees the attacks each gain a +1 bonus for the purpose of determining if they are critical hits.

 **Critical Failure**: Your attempt at conjuring forces of pressure have backfired.
-You are afflicted by Archeblight and have an undamaging attack inflicted against you with a bonus equal to the spell's tier for the purpose of determining a critical hit.
+You are afflicted by Archeblight and have an unlisted damage attack inflicted against you with a bonus equal to the spell's tier for the purpose of determining a critical hit.

 #### Conjure Water